Home Depot (HD) Gains But Lags Market: What You Should Know

-Heading into today, shares of the home-improvement retailer had lost 5.36% over the past month, outpacing the Retail-Wholesale sector's loss of 6.26% and lagging the S&P 500's loss of 4.19% in that time.
+Heading into today, shares of the home-improvement retailer had gained 6.84% over the past month, lagging the Retail-Wholesale sector's gain of 10.77% and outpacing the S&P 500's gain of 5.85% in that time.

-HD will be looking to display strength as it nears its next earnings release, which is expected to be August 20, 2019.
-In that report, analysts expect HD to post earnings of $3.09 per share.
-This would mark year-over-year growth of 1.31%.
-Our most recent consensus estimate is calling for quarterly revenue of $31.01 billion, up 1.79% from the year-ago period.
+HD will be looking to display strength as it nears its next earnings release, which is expected to be August 18, 2020.
+In that report, analysts expect HD to post earnings of $2.24 per share.
+This would mark a year-over-year decline of 29.34%.
+Meanwhile, our latest consensus estimate is calling for revenue of $33.17 billion, up 7.57% from the prior-year quarter.

 Investors might also notice recent changes to analyst estimates for HD.
-These revisions help to show the ever-changing nature of near-term business trends.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.56% lower.
-HD currently has a Zacks Rank of #3 (Hold).
+Within the past 30 days, our consensus EPS projection has moved 1.79% higher.
+HD currently has a Zacks Rank of #2 (Buy).

-Digging into valuation, HD currently has a Forward P/E ratio of 20.49.
-Its industry sports an average Forward P/E of 13.51, so we one might conclude that HD is trading at a premium comparatively.
+Digging into valuation, HD currently has a Forward P/E ratio of 26.32.
+This valuation marks a premium compared to its industry's average Forward P/E of 19.69.

 The Building Products - Retail industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 172, putting it in the bottom 33% of all 250+ industries.
+This group has a Zacks Industry Rank of 21, putting it in the top 9% of all 250+ industries.

 Make sure to utilize Zacks.
 Com to follow all of these stock-moving metrics, and more, in the coming trading sessions.